hegelocampus/dothask/README.md

 [![Stackage Lts](http://stackage.org/package/dothask/badge/lts)](http://stackage.org/lts/package/dothask)
 [![MIT license](https://img.shields.io/badge/license-MIT-blue.svg)](LICENSE)

 Dotfile setup automation written in Haskell.
-Reverse-engineered/heavily inspired by @anishathalye's [dotbot](https://github.com/anishathalye/dotbot).
+Heavily inspired by @anishathalye's [dotbot](https://github.com/anishathalye/dotbot).

 ## How to use:
 Run the tool in the directory containing your dotfiles.
 E.g., if your dotfiles directory is `~/.dotfiles` you should cd into `~/.dotfiles` before running `./dothask`.